 There are very good books that teach you how to do cite right.
 They teach you many referencing styles (APA, Harvard, MHRA, MLA, Turabian, Chicago, Vancouver, IEEE etc…).
 Certain fields or disciplines dictate or recommend using a certain specific referencing style while others are less strict.
 Researchers in a certain field need to use a certain recommended citation style so they would consult a referencing style book covering only one particular citation style (For example: APA for Psychology).

 I strongly advise you to be aware as soon as possible of the referencing style you need to use and read a guide book on that.
 The reasons for reading a referencing style book before you embark on any research are numerous – examples: you need to know when you should compact to the “et al. form”, is it with 3 authors or 4 authors or more?
 How do you cite a work for which the year of publication can not be identified?
 How do you cite different works of the same author from the same year?
 How do you cite a DVD, a phone call with an expert in the field, a lecture, an anthology, a website, a twitter tweet [from a president :-)], an act of parliament etc… I could go on and on.
 Bare in mind each referencing style require specific rules that you should follow to the letter.
-Usually software such bibliographical management systems such as Endnote or Mendeley and LaTeX/BibTeX/BibLaTeX facilitate this task for you to a certain degree since you only need to specify what referencing style you are using.
+Usually bibliographical management systems such as Endnote or Mendeley and LaTeX/BibTeX/BibLaTeX facilitate this task to a certain degree since you only need to specify what referencing style you are using.
 Nevertheless, be aware that these automatic tools always make mistakes and can generate in many cases wrong or incomplete citations.

-IMPORTANT NOTE: relying solely on referencing software such as Mendeley or Endnote or Zotero or on Google Scholar or the myriad publishers websites to export for you a BibTeX file or an RIS format file or whatever other format for a citation yields in many instances to incomplete and wrong citations (from my experience) – This is why these books are extremely important
+IMPORTANT NOTE: relying solely on referencing software such as Mendeley or Endnote or Zotero or on Google Scholar or the myriad publishers websites to export for you a BibTeX file or an RIS format file or whatever other format for a citation yields in many instances to incomplete and wrong citations – This is why these books are extremely important

 - Cite Them Right: The Essential Referencing Guide by Richard Pears & Graham Shields